 Feeding the Need

 Oktibbeha County is one of the most food-insecure areas in the entire state of Mississippi.
 Starkville Strong has been working to meet that need by setting up and maintaining 7 free little food pantries.
-Pantries are filled from Starkville Strong's overflow pantry multiple times a week, but we also invite any community member to join us in making sure our neighbors have food on the table.
+Pantries are filled from Starkville Strong's overflow pantry up to three times daily, but we also invite any community member to join us in making sure our neighbors have food on the table.

 Starkville Strong also uses our volunteer network to make food and hygiene sack deliveries to our clients who might not have easy access to the free little food pantries or the overflow pantry.